Particl-Community/academy/in-depth/indepth_escrow.rst

 Knowing that issue resolutions can be biased, online scammers have perfected the art of abusing escrow policies and tricking escrow agents.
 Even on very popular platforms like eBay or Paypal, “escrow scams” are rampant, leading to thousands of dollars being stolen every day around the world.

 One of the best examples of an escrow scam is the infamous but prominent “return scam” on eBay.
 Let’s say you put up an item worth $1,000 for sale online.
 The scammer will buy it from you, pay for the item, and wait to receive it.
 Once received, he will claim it isn’t working and request a refund.
 A refund requires them to ship back the item in the same package, which is what they do.
-But instead of putting your item back into the box, they’ll put scraps worth nothing but weighting the same as the initial item.
+But instead of putting your item back into the box, they’ll put scraps worth nothing but weighing the same as the initial item.
 This is often enough to trick the automated process used by eBay, and through this process, they can get refunded their payment and keep the item.

 Intrusive data requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To resolve a dispute, escrow services need to know as much as they can about you and the party you’re transacting with.
-All of this information is, of course, stored on one or more central databases for further reference and monetization.
+Of course, all of this information is stored on one or more central databases for further reference and monetization.

 This is an obvious case of storing too much data, leading to countless data breaches and leaks every year.
 The more data a company collects about its users, the bigger the target it becomes for hackers and abusers.